ryanGTR/demo-di-aop/README.md

 - decorators: system or operation functionality extracted to decorators
 - di-container: Spring DI container used to manage dependency injection
 - interceptors: generalized system or operation functionality added with interceptor

+# Spec

+Tom use AuthenticationService

+AuthenticationService will
+1. check if account lock or not
+2. check password is correct or not, fail log count +1
+3. check otp is correct or not
+4. log
+5. notify account login fail on slack